Understanding brushing scams and how to protect yourself

 by Kurt Knutsson

-Imagine coming home to find unexpected packages on your doorstep.
-Boxes full of random merchandise from Amazon or other companies.
-Seems like a jackpot, doesn’t it?
+Imagine this: you come home to find unexpected packages piled on your doorstep.
+Boxes filled with random merchandise from Amazon or other retailers.
+At first glance, it feels like you’ve hit the jackpot.

-But as the Better Business Bureau (BBB) warns, this scam called ‘brushing’ has a scary downside, and you are not the real winner here.
+But as the Better Business Bureau (BBB) warns, this is no stroke of luck.
+Instead, it’s part of a deceptive scam known as “brushing”—and you’re far from the real winner here.

 What is a Brushing Scam?